Handling CCPA Deletion vs Opt-Out Requests in DSR Pipelines

 self.alert = alert_client

-async def handle_execution_failure(self, request: dict, error: Exception, sla_remaining_hours: int):
+self, request: dict, error: Exception, sla_remaining_hours: float

 if sla_remaining_hours < 12:

-await self.alert.trigger_escalation(
+await self.alert.escalate(

 request_id=request["request_id"],

-message="Critical SLA threshold breached.
-Manual intervention required.",
+message="Critical SLA threshold breached; manual intervention required.",

 )

-await self.dlq.push({
+await self.dlq.push(

 "original_payload": request,

-"error_trace": str(error),
+"error": str(error),

 "timestamp_utc": datetime.now(timezone.utc).isoformat(),